KrusnikViers/Zordon/README.md

 ### Environment variables:

+* `ZORDON_DATABASE` - DSN-formatted complete URL of PostgreSQL database.
+DSN-format: _postgres://user:password@host:port/database_name_.
-* `TELEGRAM_TOKEN` - Access token for Telegram Bot.
+* `ZORDON_TOKEN` - Access token for Telegram Bot.
 Should be received from @BotFather during bot registration.
-* `DATABASE_URL` - DSN-formatted complete URL of PostgreSQL database.
-DSN-format: _postgres://user:password@host:port/database_name_.
-* `SUPERUSER_LOGIN` - Username of only user with unlimited access.
+* `ZORDON_SUPERUSER` - Username of only user with unlimited access.
-* `COOLDOWN_TIME` (optional) - Duration (in minutes) of time period, while user considered as participant of activity.
+* `ZORDON_VERBOSITY` (optional) - logging verbosity level.
+Possible values are `SILENT`, `INFO`, `DEBUG` and `FULL`.

+### How to run

+All scripts should be executed from root directory of the project.
+* Run bot: `python scripts/run_bot.py`.
+All required environment variables must be set and valid.
+* Run tests: `python -m unittests`.
+All required environment variables must be set, database must exist.
+* Create DB migrations: `python scripts/make_migrations.py`.
+Database variable must be set and valid.